 Our Quick Guide To Pokhara

 If you love adventure or just like to relax and unwind then Pokhara is the place for you!
 Situated 200km west of Kathmandu, Pokhara the second largest city in Nepal is a far contrast from the capital city.
-With its laid back vibe and close proximity to the Annapurna mountain range, you can see why travellers and trekkers are attracted to Nepal’s second city, and that’s not forgetting its centrepiece, Phewa Lake.
+With its laid-back vibe and close proximity to the Annapurna mountain range, you can see why travellers and trekkers are attracted to Nepal’s second city, and that’s not forgetting its centrepiece, Phewa Lake.
 We hope you find this guide useful and find plenty of things to do in Pokhara.

 There are numerous companies running coaches to and from Pokhara.
 Greenline is the most known but also most expensive.
 Debit travels run a bus between Kathmandu and Pokhara for 700 NPR (£5) and have a toilet and WiFi on board.
 This is the company we used and thought they were brilliant and would highly recommend them.